Azure/azqr/docs/content/en/docs/Related/_index.md

 ## AZQR and APRL

 As of version 2.0.0-preview, **Azure Quick Review (azqr)** includes all [Azure Resource Graph](https://learn.microsoft.com/azure/governance/resource-graph/overview) queries provided by the the [Azure Proactive Resiliency Library (APRL)](https://aka.ms/aprl), which are used to identify non-compliant resources.

 **Azure Quick Review (azqr)** extends [APRL](https://aka.ms/aprl) by providing per service instance SLAs, Diagnostic Settings detection and more.
 Therefore, scan results display `AZQR` or `APRL`, to indicate the source of the recommendation.

 > **APRL** provides a curated catalog of resiliency recommendations for workloads running in Azure.
 Many of the recommendations contain supporting Azure Resource Graph (ARG) queries

+## AZQR and Azure Orphan Resources

+As of version 2.4.0 **Azure Quick Review (azqr)** includes all [Azure Resource Graph](https://learn.microsoft.com/azure/governance/resource-graph/overview) queries provided by the the [Azure Orphan Resources](https://github.com/dolevshor/azure-orphan-resources) project

 ## AZQR compared to Azure Review Checklists and PSRule.Rules.Azure